LONG BEACH - City officials announced Monday that the Belmont Plaza Pool will be permanently shuttered because of structural safety problems.

 Officials said the proposed facility will be able to host all competitive swim and water polo events that currently take place there, while adding water space.

 The new pool would cost $54 million to $62 million, depending on added features, and construction would take two to three years to complete, officials said.
-How exactly this would be funded in a city that has struggled with budget deficits wasn't explained.

 City staff members will present the proposal at the Feb.
 12 council meeting, seeking direction on whether to proceed.